Diving into D-STAR – 1

 The U.S. DV simplex frequencies are 145.670 (2 M) and 446.225 (70 cm).

-It gets even more interesting when digital voice repeaters are bridged together, enabling groups of two or more people, even far flung, to participate in something that is like a conference call.
+It gets even more interesting when digital voice repeaters are bridged together, enabling groups of two or more people, even far flung, to participate in something that's like a conference call.

 Linking to reflectors to participate in a call or net is a big part of what playing around in the worldwide D-STAR playground is all about.

 Here, too, there are multiple systems being developed and used simultaneously.
 Within just the D-STAR world, there are four main reflector systems as well as the open routing system:

 - REF – The DPLUS reflector system, a closed proprietary system developed by Robin Cutshaw, AA4RC, is the first generation of D-STAR reflectors and still much in use, especially in English-speaking countries.
 An example is REF001⇗ in London, referred to as D-STAR's "Mega Reflector."
 REF directory⇗.

 - XRF – The Dextra X-Reflector system, originally created by Scott Lawson, KI4KLF, is the second generation of D-STAR reflectors and is open source.
 An example is XRF720⇗, which links several Colorado statewide D-STAR repeaters.
 XRF directory⇗.

-DCS – The Digital Call Server reflector system, developed by Torsten Schultze, DG1HT, is an even newer system that is being used worldwide.
+DCS – The Digital Call Server reflector system, developed by Torsten Schultze, DG1HT, is an even newer closed system that is being used worldwide.
 An example is U.S. Reflector DCS006.
 DCS directory.

 - XLX – The XLX reflector system, being developed by Jean-Luc Boevange, LX3JL, and Luc Engelmann, LX1IQ, is an open system and the newest, which they describe⇗ as "the first and only multiprotocol Reflector system until now and supports all standard D-STAR protocols like DCS, Dextra and DPlus fully transparent."